asathoor/myChildTheme/README.md

 You can experiment with colors, fonts and layout.
 Save your most recent changes as a copy of theme json in `./styles/MYVARIATION.json`.
 Then add more colors, fonts, layouts, headers, footers and so on.
 When the next variation is ready you can copy the theme.json as e.g. `./styles/myNEWvariation.json`.

-Then: "The game's afoot Watson ..."
-(Sherlock Holmes)

 <code>
 myChild/
 ├── functions.php